selwynpolit/d9book/book/forms.md

   $product_qty = $inputs['product_qty'];
 ```

-Note.
-This should probably be a static function to avoid this symfony error:
+Note, this should probably be a static function to avoid this Symfony error:

 ```
 TypeError: Argument 1 passed to Drupal\Core\Routing\RequestContext::fromRequest() must be an instance of Symfony\Component\HttpFoundation\Request, null given